Content Marketing Specialist at Exadel

 This solution was only published on github in July 2020 and looks very promising.
 CompreFace made our best open-source face recognition projects’ list because it’s one of the few self-hosted REST API face recognition solutions that can be started with one docker-compose command.
 A REST API allows you to easily integrate it into your system without prior machine learning skills.
 Additionally, it’s scalable, so you can simultaneously recognize faces on several video streams.

 CompreFace has a simple UI for managing user roles and face collections.
 It gives a choice between the two most popular face recognition methods: FaceNet (LFW accuracy 99.65%) and InsightFace (LFW accuracy 99.86%).
-However, it’s still in the active development phase, and the latest version as of the beginning of 2021 is only version 0.4.1.
+It’s still in the active development phase, and the latest version as of the beginning of 2021 is version 0.5.

 The main feature of this solution is that it uses their Python API and binary command line tool.
 Additionally, installation instructions to all main platforms and even a docker image for a fast setup are available on their github.
 Despite its popularity, the software has a few disadvantages.
 The last release was in 2018, and there have been no major improvements since then.
 It uses a fairly outdated face recognition model with only 99.38% accuracy on LFW and doesn’t have a REST API.